Txreq/Discord.js-Bot-Template/README.md

 #### Discord.js-Bot-Template
-This is basic files for Discord.JS bigginer with dynamic command handling ✅
+This is basic files for Discord.JS bigginers with dynamic command handling ✅